danomatika/joyosc/README.md

 This readme, example config files, and the pd library are also installed to your doc dir, something like `$(prefix)/share/doc/rc-unitd`.

 By default, the configure script installs to `/usr/local`.
 To change this behavior, specify a new dir before building the project:
 <pre>
 ./configure --prefix=/path/to/install/dir
 </pre>

 If using Macports on Mac OS X, it is recommended to use the Macports default prefix of `/opt/local`.
+Homebrew installs to `/usr/local` so you won't need to set the prefix.

 USAGE
 -----